Habits form the foundation of your entire life.

 Having good posture (back straight, neck straight, shoulders back) has been linked to more happiness, more confidence, and more boldness for risk-taking.
 On top of that, it’s also great for your physical health, often helping to relieve back pain, increasing flexibility, and improving your breathing.

 To help fix your posture, you can look into doing daily stretching exercises on YouTube.
 I’ve found this set to be fantastic.
 Foam rollers are also a great tool.
 Finally, just stand up, make your back and neck straight, and walk around after every 30 minutes or so of sitting.
 This alone will help you to develop a better posture.

 “Pay yourself first” is a mentality in personal finance used to increase personal savings, investments, and overall wealth.
 The idea is to always send a portion of every paycheck into investments, rather than spending it on discretionary products.

 The fact of the matter is that most people are terrible at saving money and building wealth.
 Less than 40% of Americans can cover a $400 emergency in cash.
-People impulse buy the latest iPhone, Starbucks coffee, or new clothes all the time.
+Yet those same people won't hesitate to buy the latest iPhone, Starbucks latte, or new clothes with every extra dollar they get.

-Make it a habit, or even better, set up automatic transfers to invest a portion of every paycheck.
+Make it a habit to invest a portion of every paycheck.
 Even $100 / month is a big deal and will add up to a lot of wealth for you over time.
 It could be worth hundreds of thousands one day.